-However, after the doctor has said that it was not an emergency, we will cover additional care only if you get the additional care in one of these three ways:
+However, after the doctor has said that it was not an emergency, we will cover additional care only if you get the additional care in one of these two ways:

-- You go to a network provider to get the additional care. - The additional care you get is considered "urgently needed care" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below). - -or- If you get any extra care after the doctor says it was not a medical emergency, the plan will pay its portion of the covered additional care if authorized by us.
-We will pay our portion of the covered additional care from an out-of-network provider as a POS benefit if authorized by us.
+• You go to a network provider to get the additional care.

+• - or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).